-Visual Arts (ATAR) 15400 2 Units in each of Preliminary and HSC
+Visual Arts (ATAR) 15400

 Exclusions: Projects developed for assessment in one subject are not to be used either in full or in part for assessment in any other subject.

 The Preliminary course focuses on:

 - the nature of practice in art making, art criticism and art history through different investigations - the role and function of artists, artworks, the world and audiences in the art world - the different ways the visual arts may be interpreted and how students might develop their own informed points of view - how students develop meaning, focus and interest in their work - building understandings over time through various investigations and working in different forms.